Skip to main content

 UniFi offers several gateway models appropriate for business deployments.
 Our standard installations focus on two primary options based on physical space and infrastructure requirements:

 UniFi Dream Machine Pro Max ($599) is our primary recommendation for businesses with proper network racks.
-This enterprise-class gateway delivers dual 10G SFP+ and 2.5G RJ45 WAN ports, 5 Gbps IDS/IPS throughput, integrated LAN connectivity, and a built-in 8-port switch.
-The included 128GB SSD supports UniFi Protect camera recording and is expandable with 3.5″ drives.
+This enterprise-class gateway delivers dual WAN support, dual 10G SFP+ and 2.5G RJ45 WAN ports, 5 Gbps IDS/IPS throughput, integrated LAN connectivity, and a built-in 8-port switch.
+The included 128GB SSD supports UniFi Protect camera recording and is expandable with 3.5" drives.
 We deploy this model for most professional installations because it provides comprehensive capabilities, room for growth, and the performance headroom businesses need as they scale.

-UniFi Cloud Gateway Max ($199) works well for smaller companies with limited space or budget constraints.
+UniFi Cloud Gateway Max (Starting at $199 for no-storage model, $279 with storage) works well for smaller companies with limited space or budget constraints.
 This compact gateway provides 2.3 Gbps routing with IDS/IPS, a 2.5 GbE WAN port, and can manage over 30 UniFi devices and 300+ clients, making it effective for offices with 10-25 employees.
-The desktop form factor sits discreetly in offices without requiring rack infrastructure.

 The Enterprise Fortress Gateway (EFG) ($1,999) is the top of the UniFi lineup, delivering redundant power and 10G SFP+ WAN/LAN ports for high-availability scenarios.
-We deploy this appliance for specialized scenarios requiring exceptional performance and uptime—data centers, large office complexes, or environments with substantial traffic loads.
-Most small to medium businesses will not need this level of capability.
+We deploy this appliance for specialized scenarios requiring exceptional performance and uptime.

 Switching Portfolio

 UniFi's switch lineup spans from desktop models to enterprise aggregation switches.
-Our installations typically focus on the Pro and Enterprise series, selected to provide growth capacity without requiring equipment replacement as businesses expand:
+Our installations typically focus on the Pro and Enterprise series:

 Standard Gigabit Switches